MRN-Code/freesurfer-parser/README.md

 ## Contributing
 Please submit any changes to this repo (including additions and subtractions from the lint config files) as pull requests.

+## TODO

+- TODO: add option to create from readStream